What Is Sliding Scale Therapy And How Does It Work With Health Insurance?

-Updated March 19, 2024by BetterHelp Editorial Team
+Updated October 16, 2024by BetterHelp Editorial Team

 Have you been experiencing mental health concerns but questioning if therapy services are affordable?
 If so, you're not alone.
 Not everyone can easily manage therapy costs, which is why many therapists now offer sliding-scale therapy work and sliding-scale fees.
 Deciding to see a licensed therapist to address your mental health concerns may be one of the most critical decisions you ever make, and session fees don't have to be a barrier to getting help.
 You can learn more about a therapist’s options and negotiate a set amount for sessions by connecting with sliding-scale therapists in your area or online.

-What is sliding scale therapy?
+What is sliding scale therapy and can it support mental health?

 Work through life challenges with professional guidance